WonderingGodling/My-Mind-Space/src/site/notes/Uni/Microbiology.md

 Traditionally bacterial culture (only identified ~ 1% of community) Advances in technology allow us to sequence the DNA in environments by Focusing on small subunit ribosomal RNA (ssrRNA) or total DNA sequencing (metagenomics)

+## Week 4 Terrestrial Microbiology Part 1

+## Week 5 Nutrition and Respiration
+### random information to start
+Cells are NCHOPS
+Most Abuntant MAcromolecules: Proteins
+Cofactors And Enzymes Manipulate Internal Reactions
+        Cofactors can be classified into two types: prosthetic groups (inorganic) and coenzymes (organic) Glycolysis is a thing
+Krebs Cycle is also a thing
+Anaerobic less energy

+<sub>I really dont wanna write any of this</sub>
+Yeah this is mostly nothing but hes doing a fair job